 Disadvantages of Ball Mills

 - Contamination of product may occur as a result of wear and tear which occurs principally from the balls and partially from the casing.

-- Relatively long time of milling.
+- Relatively long milling time.

 - It is difficult to clean the machine after use.

 - Achim Stolle and Brindaban Ranu (2014).
 Ball Milling Towards Green Synthesis: Applications, Projects, Challenges.
-Royal society of chemistry, UK.
+Royal Society of Chemistry, UK.